cocoaheads-slovenija/theClocker/README.md

 # theClocker
 A vapor based time tracking server, part of the learner project.

+Please also read the documents in our umbrella [learner-project](https://github.com/cocoaheads-slovenija/learner-project).

 ## Documentation

 Visit the Vapor web framework's [documentation](http://docs.vapor.codes) for instructions on how to use Vapor.